Giovanni1085/UvA_AIforSociety_2021/README.md

 ### Dependencies

 All the notebooks have been tested using a conda environment with the packages as per the [requirements](`requirements.txt`).
-This file was in turn created via `pip freeze > requirements.txt`.
+This file was in turn created via `pip list --format=freeze > requirements.txt`.

 ### Further reading